-In this Part, I wish to explain the public attitude to consumer tasting events in the 1930s.
+In this Part, I will discuss the public attitude to wine tasting events in the 1930s.
 Part III will discuss in detail the 1938 beer tasting held by the Wine and Food Society of Los Angeles.

 Food and wine tasting by members of gastronomic societies, or citizens buying tickets to events organized by these groups, was seen as something new.